Greenway Facts

 Renee Riggs

-Renee is excited about the Southeast Greenway because, “This project connects with people on many different levels—everyone and anyone can find something to like.
+Renee is excited about the Southeast Greenway because, “This project is a connector with people and places on many different levels; everyone and anyone can find something to like.
 The Greenway Campaign has smart leadership that has taken the time to build a solid foundation with community stakeholders.”

 Marina Starkey